-GES202U • Ukrainian Culture and (interim, offered occasionally) 3 credits Language
+GES202U • Ukrainian Culture and Language (occasionally interim) 3 credits

 An introduction to Ukrainian culture, language, and history from the origins of the Kyivan Rus to the present.
 An examination of politics, language, literature, music, art, religion, and persecution.
 Focuses on modern Ukrainian society, culture, and the daily life of Ukrainians, as well as basic spoken and written Ukrainian.
-Prerequisites: GES130 or GES145, 146.
+Prerequisite: GES130 or GES145, 146.